How to Play Craps: Craps Rules for Beginners

 Final Thoughts

-Craps may seem like a pretty complex and chaotic game from the outside, but once you learn the basics, it actually becomes surprisingly simple – and one of the most exciting games in a casino to play.
+While craps may look like a fairly complex and disorganized game for outsiders, once you grasp the fundamental principles, you’ll see that it is actually a very simple game – and one of the most exciting games you can play in a casino.

 Gambling addiction warning